 - As you lower it, simultaneously kick your left foot up to the left side of your butt.

-- Complete this pattern quickly to fire up the muscles.
+- Complete this pattern for 30 seconds to quickly to fire up the muscles.

 - Start in the plank position with hands below shoulders and a neutral neck.